eliranwong/UniqueBible/installation/windows.md

 # 7. Download-on-demand

-As you run the app, our built-in download helper helps you to download files when required.
+As you run the app, our built-in <b>Download helper</b> helps you to download database files on first launch of each feature.

 # 8. Create a Desktop Shortcut